-If you need to perform the same task several times (perhaps for several elements of an array), this can be done using by repeating the same block of code several times, using one of the VBA Loops.
+If, in your VBA program, you need to perform the same task (i.e. repeat the same piece of code) multiple times, this can be done using one of the VBA Loops.

-Each of the above loop types are discussed separately in the following sections.
+Each of the above loop types is discussed separately below.

 The For ...
-Next loop sets a variable to a specified set of values, and for each value, runs the VBA code inside the loop.
+Next loop uses a variable, which cycles through a series of values within a specified range.
+The VBA code inside the loop is then executed for each value.
 This is best explained by way of a simple example:

 Total = Total + iArray(i)